 However, the weather that year had been very hot and dry.
 When the huntsman got to a place where there had once been a deep pool, he saw it had run dry.
 Just then, he heard a gravelly voice that said, “Help me.
 Please help me.”
 The man turned to see an alligator lying on the dry land.
 With trepidation, the huntsman asked, “What do you need?”
 The alligator replied, “Water.
 Water.
 Can you take me to water?”
 The huntsman thought it might be a trick, so he remained silent.
 So, the alligator said, “I know you are having trouble hunting.
 If you take me to water, I will teach you how to hunt.”

 Overcoming his fears and taking pity on the alligator, the huntsman hoisted him onto his back and traveled deeper into the swamp to find a pool of water for the alligator.
 When he finally found one, he slid the weakened alligator into the water.

 The alligator dove deep into the pool and resurfaced and then dove again.
 He resurfaced with a big happy alligator grin.
-He then said the huntsman, “Go deeper into the swamp.
+He then said to the huntsman, “Go deeper into the swamp.
 You will come across a fawn, but you mustn’t kill it.
 You will also come across a doe, but you mustn’t kill her either.
 Then, you will come across a buck.
 You will be tempted, but you must not kill him.
 Go further and you will come across a very old buck.
 He will be in the final cycle of his life.
 That is the deer you can hunt.
 You must say a prayer and thank him for giving his life to you.”

 And this is how the alligator taught the people to hunt.6

 The Alligator Dance